The Writings of Eloise Butler

 Fur-bearing animals are involuntary agents of seed-dispersal.
 Cows have been seen patiently chewing their cuds with their faces plastered over with “beggars’ lice” and their tails festooned with burdock burrs.
 People are brought into service.
 You will be busy for some time after a walk in the woods in getting rid of various stick-tights that have taken a free ride attached to your clothing, some even burrowing into the flesh.
 The tick trefoils (ref #2) will be in the crowd.
 You will know them by the scalloped pea-pods, covered with small barbed grapplers.
 When you pull them off, the scallops separate, each one having a single seed.
 The tick trefoils have, as the name implies, compound leaves made up of three leaflets.
 The blossoms are bright purplish pink, clustered in long racemes.

 We stop long to admire the delicate, pure white flowers and splendid leaves of the arrowhead or sagittaria, which densely fringes the margins of brooks and ponds.
 Disappointment will follow if we are tempted to pick them for a bouquet, for the flowers and leaves wither quickly, when detached from their natural element, the water.
-The print suggests how their beauty might be preserved in decoration.
-[Note - that newspaper photo not shown here.]
-Their beauty might be preserved in decorative designs for leather, metal or wood.
+The print suggests how their beauty might be preserved in decorative designs for leather, metal or wood.
+[Note - that newspaper photo is shown in the pdf of the article.]
 The leaves of sagittarias vary greatly in width.
 Some are very slender and others are without the arrow lobes.